HorizenLabs/zkVerify/e2e-tests/README.md

 ### Brief instructions for executing the tests

-- Compile zkVerify (debug or release mode).
+- Compile zkVerify solo and relay chain (debug or release mode).
 - Run from within the `e2e-tests` directory:
 - - `yarn install`
 - - `yarn test`

-This will copy `zkv-node` to the `e2e-tests/bin` directory and will download the zombienet binary in the same directory.
+This will add the profile target folder to the path and will download the zombienet binary in the same directory.

-It will then execute all the end-to-end test (all the `.zndsl` file listed in `test_runner.sh`).
+It will then execute all the end-to-end test (all the `.zndsl` file listed in `test_runner.sh`) for both solo chain and relay chain.

 ---